sashakid/ios-guide/README.md

     //j now == 23, but this hasn't changed the value of i.
 }
 ```
-If you wanted to be able to modify i, you would have to pass the value of the reference by doing the following:
+If you wanted to be able to modify `i`, you would have to pass the value of the reference by doing the following:
 ```objectivec
 - (void)parentFunction {
     int i = 0; //Stack allocated.
 Kept it that way for sake of simplicity